tamylaa/clodo-framework/README.md

 ### 🎯 **Mission Accomplished**

-The Lego Framework has successfully evolved from a **single-service deployment framework** into a **comprehensive enterprise platform** that supports:
+The Clodo Framework has successfully evolved from a **single-service deployment framework** into a **comprehensive enterprise platform** that supports:

 - ✅ **Multi-service orchestration** (existing)
 - ✅ **Multi-environment deployment** (existing)